jacobl3371/sep11-freedom-project/blog/entry03.md

 app.listen(5000)
 ```

-Thunder client produces a response when a GET request is made on the locahost port with the exact same raw html which isnested within the response of the app.get route, just with the values updated.
+Thunder client produces a response when a GET request is made on the localhost port with the exact same raw html which is nested within the response of the app.get route, just with the values updated.

 ![alt text](image-1.png)